alexandregv/RP42/README.md

 2. On Linux and macOS: Run `chmod +x ./RP42`
 3. Create an API App on the Intranet: https://profile.intra.42.fr/oauth/applications/new

+/!\ Do NOT share your credentials to someone else, or on GitHub, etc. /!\

 ## Usage
 Run the app like this, using the credentials of your API App:
   - Linux: `./RP42 -i CLIENT_ID -s CLIENT_SECRET &`